CalyxOS/calyxos.org/pages/_posts/2023-10-18-october-update-14-prep.md

 It'll go something like:

 1. All existing users get updated to 4.14.1.
 Even if you're on the previous 4.14.0, or running an older build.
-2. Once on 4.14.1 (and when Android 14 is releasd), you'll be offered an update to 14.
+2. Once on 4.14.1 (and when Android 14 is released), you'll be offered an update to 14.
 3. After that, the update cycle will continue like before.

 ### Other devices